By Stampede founder, Georgie Bradbury

-Fast forward to 2022 and our relationship with vultures is still precarious and the loss of this species poses an even greater threat to our health.
+Fast forward to 2023 and our relationship with vultures is still precarious and the loss of this crucial species poses an even greater threat to our health.

-The need for a better relationship with wild animals has been raised during the pandemic but it is understanding the interconnectedness of all species, including us that is fundamental to our future well being.
+The need for a better relationship with wild animals was raised during the 2020 pandemic but it is understanding the interconnectedness of all species, including us that is fundamental to our future well being.

 Vultures provide a vital barrier service, in essence they are a frontline defence to bacterial disease, they are designed to efficiently to clear up carrion and minimise the threat of a rotting carcasses that transfer diseases into our environment.

 Without vultures to clean up organic matter bacterial diseases, rabies and anthrax will rise – plus without vultures other scavengers such as rats and feral dogs will take over and these don’t digest the problem as efficiently and are more likely to come into close contact with humans and so spread disease further into populated areas.